-- Add a companion non-OVM cluster to the Pod.
+- 1. Add a companion non-OVM cluster to the Pod.
 This cluster provides an environment where the CloudPlatform System VMs can run.
 You should have already installed a non-OVM hypervisor on at least one Host to prepare for this step.
-Depending on which hypervisor you used: - For VMWare, follow the steps in Add Cluster: vSphere on page 64.
-When finished, return here and continue with the next step. - For KVM or XenServer, follow the steps in Add Cluster: KVM or XenServer on page 63.
-When finished, return here and continue with the next step. - 2.
+Depending on which hypervisor you used: - For VMWare, follow the steps in Add Cluster: vSphere.
+When finished, return here and continue with the next step. - For KVM or XenServer, follow the steps in Section 6.4.1, "Add Cluster: KVM or XenServer".
+When finished, return here and continue with the next step - 2.
 In the left navigation, choose Infrastructure.
 In Zones, click View More, then click the zone in which you want to add the cluster. - 3.
 Click the Compute tab.
 In the Pods node, click View All.
 Select the same pod you used in step 1. - 4.
-Click View Clusters, then click Add Cluster. - 5.
-The Add Cluster dialog will appear. - 6.
-In Hypervisor, choose OVM. - 7.
-In Cluster, enter a name for the cluster. - 8.
-Click Add.
+Click View Clusters, then click Add Cluster.

+The Add Cluster dialog is displayed.

+- 5. In Hypervisor, choose OVM.

+- 6. In Cluster, enter a name for the cluster.

+- 7. Click Add.

+6.4.3.
 Add Cluster: vSphere